FedTracker: Furnishing Ownership Verification and Traceability for Federated Learning Model: Introduction

 \subsection{Roadmap}

-The rest of this paper is organized as follows: Section \ref{sec:back} introduces the background knowledge of FedTracker.
+The rest of this paper is organized as follows: Section \ref{sec:back} provides an introduction to the background knowledge of FedTracker.
 Section \ref{sec:problem} gives the formulation of the copyright protection problem in FL, including the definition of ownership verification and traceability and the threat model.
 Section \ref{sec:design} proposes the procedure of FedTracker, and the solutions to the key challenges proposed above.
-Detailed implementation of FedTracker can be found in Section \ref{sec:implementation}.
-Section \ref{sec:experiment} gives the empirical experiments of FedTracker and Section \ref{sec:conclusion} concludes this paper.
+For a detailed implementation description of FedTracker, please refer to Section \ref{sec:implementation}.
+Subsequently, in Section \ref{sec:experiment}, we present the empirical experiments conducted on FedTracker's performance evaluation, and Section \ref{sec:conclusion} concludes this paper.